Future-Programmer-cryptographer/unofficial-soton-maths-notes/src/site/notes/Semester 1/Quotes.md

 > And now we imagine a world where zero is not less than one…
 > In a world where 1 is less than zero, zero is the same thing as -1
-> A half in not an integer, I’m gonna say how do you half is not an integer
 > #NW - 20/10

 > In this room we don’t care about integers, so calculus can go away